 International moderators then take those problem statements to build teams across interdisciplinary lines.
-Then it’s launched as a campaign, with an introductory email, explanatory videos, and hosts a series of events and webinars to discuss possible approaches.
+Then it’s launched as a campaign, with an introductory email, and explanatory videos, and hosts a series of events and webinars to discuss possible approaches.

 Built on the IdeaScale platform, ideas are reviewed for how apt they are for the challenges, and then put out to MSF’s full organization for voting and discussion.
 Anyone can share comments or vote, across the entire team, and it’s encouraged to be as active on the platform as possible.
-Top ideas are carefully refined with the creator to shape it into something actionable, with initial development and review following.
+Top ideas are carefully refined by the creator to shape them into something actionable, with initial development and review following.

-Proof of concept, or a pilot program, is then launched, and then the call’s made to either scale up the idea or to refine it further.
+Proof of concept, or a pilot program, is then launched, and then the call’s made to either scale up the idea or refine it further.

-Among the ideas this program has created are telehealth tools to help MSF doctors monitor patients taking drugs for multi-drug-resistant tuberculosis (MDRTB); educational gaming software for kids that was launched to help them study and cope during an Ebola outbreak; and adaptations of medical records systems to be more robust in the face of limited connectivity and resources.
+Among the ideas, this program has created are telehealth tools to help MSF doctors monitor patients taking drugs for multi-drug-resistant tuberculosis (MDRTB); educational gaming software for kids that was launched to help them study and cope during an Ebola outbreak; and adaptations of medical records systems to be more robust in the face of limited connectivity and resources.